Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It is a complete list of all work to be done in a Sprint.
 - [ ] Every item has a designated owner.
 - [ ] Each task is estimated in hours.
-- [x] It is the Development Team's plan for the Sprint.
+- [x] It is the Scrum Team's plan for the Sprint.
 - [ ] It is ordered by the Product Owner.

 **[⬆ Back to Top](#table-of-contents)**